 The curriculum of the Villa’s semester program is comprised of English-taught content courses, intensive Italian language study, and a one-credit experiential and interdisciplinary City of Florence course.
 All students are required to enroll in a minimum of 15 credits at the Villa, but may take up to 18.

 The courses offered at the Villa during the semester are Georgetown courses, and as such students will receive credits and grades that will transfer automatically to students’ GU transcript and GPA.
 Additionally, students may apply credits taken at the Villa toward specific major, minor, certificate or elective requirements, with appropriate approval from their Dean or academic advisor.
-For Georgetown students, study at the Villa counts towards the 4 semester residency requirement of the University.
+As a Georgetown campus, study at the Villa counts towards the 4 semester residency requirement of the University.

 Non-Georgetown participants are issued a GU transcript with grades and a semester GPA.